BackwardsDevelopment/PasswordGenerator/readme.md

 1. Make sure the provided files are unzipped and are all contained in the same file (preferably titled "gen-password").
 2. In Environment Variables add the location to the file you just created.
 (The Folder not anything within.)
-3. Its ready to go, in CMD run [ `gen-password <number of items to convert>` ] and it will output the stack sizes needed, including the amount of non-stack items needed.
+3. Its ready to go, in CMD run [ `genpass <number of items to convert>` ] and it will output the stack sizes needed, including the amount of non-stack items needed.

-NOTE: Whatever the file name is will be what the command is assuming you followed the instructions properly.

 ## Contributions